 Relevant: This SMART goal is appropriate because it ensures consistent quality assurance across products.

-Time-based: The goal has a timeline of one month for completion.
+Time-based: There is a timeline of one month for completion.

 2. Decrease Defect Escalations